 The Bribery Act 2010 abolished all existing UK anti-bribery laws and replaced them with a suite of new offences markedly different to what has gone before.
-The Bribery Act 2010 makes it a criminal offence to "give, promise or offer a bribe and to request, agree to receive or accept a bribe either at home or abroad".
-It will increase the maximum penalty for bribery to 10 years imprisonment, with an unlimited fine.
+The Act makes it a criminal offence to "give, promise or offer a bribe and to request, agree to receive or accept a bribe either at home or abroad".
+It increased the maximum penalty for bribery to 10 years imprisonment, with an unlimited fine.

-In addition, the act introduced a 'corporate offence' of failing to prevent bribery by the organisation not having adequate preventative procedures in place.
+In addition, the Act introduced a 'corporate offence' of failing to prevent bribery by an organisation not having adequate preventative procedures in place.
 An organisation may avoid conviction if it can show that it had such procedures and protocols in place to prevent bribery.
-The 'corporate offence' is not a standalone offence, but always follows from a bribery and/or corruption offence committed by an individual associated with the company or organisation in question.
+The 'corporate offence' is not a standalone offence, but always follows from a bribery and/or corruption offence committed by an individual associated with the organisation in question.

-Bribery does not have to involve cash or an actual payment exchanging hands and can take many forms such as a gift, lavish treatment during a business trip or tickets to an event.
+The "advantage" referred to in the Act does not have to involve cash or an actual payment exchanging hands and can take many forms such as a gift, lavish treatment during a business trip or tickets to an event.